+Backstrap weaving is an ancient craft technique which dates back more than 3400 years in Mexico.
 A backstrap loom is made up of two horizontal beams held together by the warp threads.
-One beam is tied to a solid structure and the other is attached to a leather strap which passes around the weaver’s back.
-Backstrap weaving is an ancient technique dates back more than 3400 years in Mexico.
+One beam is tied to a solid structure and the lower beam is attached to a leather strap which passes around the weaver’s back.